8 mobile banking alerts that help protect your money

 - You’re asked to contact a phone number that appears to be your bank’s number.
 It may be someone posing as a bank representative.

-What should you do if you receive a suspicious alert?
+What to do if you receive a suspicious alert

 According to the FTC, you should never give out any personal information through email or text messages.
 If an alert asks for account information or asks you to do something through the message, such as clicking on a link, that may be a sign that the alert is fraudulent.
 A real financial institution won’t ask for personal information by text or email.